Contact: Rich Kurz Page content last updated May 29, 2024

 And so I come to my next biggest step before making the body . . .
 DIGITIZING THE CHEVY JR GO-KART BODY!

 Unlike for the real car, I CAN touch and even make marks on my go-kart body.
 And so I do.
-The go-art is real close to 1/2 the size of the real car, surprisingly, so to match the three-inch grid I used on the car, I make lines 1-1/2 inches apart.
-I will not go into how I laid them out, there are multiple ways, but I used a white paint pen from Hobby Lobby that is water-proof but alcohol removable.
+The go-cart is real close to 1/2 the size of the real car - surprisingly!
+So to match my three-inch grid I used on the car drawings, I make lines 1-1/2 inches apart on the go-cart.
+I will not go into how I laid them out - there are multiple ways, but I used a white paint pen from Hobby Lobby that is water-proof but alcohol-removable.
 It took about six weeks of grabbing free time to make all the lines.
 I ended by using chalk on the ridge lines using the flat chalk surface to more easily follow the ridge center line.
 What this allowed me to do was, in the space of a few minutes, take as many pictures from as many angles as I wanted.
 Then in a longer session one evening, I made some hard measurements to points identifiable in the photos.
 All this would be entered into the Photomodeler program, and once again, I would generate a 3D file of points, lines, and curves.
 All the digitizing was done by the end of September.

 What I hoped and expected to find was a close match of contours on the nose, the entire side outside of the fender ridge line, and the rear kamm cove.
-I knew not to expect the area between the fender ridge lines to be usable because of the necessary distortions required to fit a twice-life size person in.
-The comparisons were at first blush disappointing:
+I knew not to expect the area between the fender ridge lines to be usable because of the necessary distortions required to fit in a scale, twice-life-size person.
+The comparisons were, at first blush, disappointing:

 1) The fender ridge line from side view is a near dead-on match . . . but not from top view.
 The midpoint of the body is not as pinched in as the real car, and so the fender ridge does not pinch in as much.